petershin/liferay-learn/docs/commerce/latest/en/inventory-management/availability-estimates.md

 # Availability Estimates

 If a product runs out of stock, you can provide an estimate to customers for when it becomes available again.
 If you're using an accelerator like Minium or Speedwell, three availability estimates are automatically created.
+Otherwise, you can create your own.

-To create your own availability estimates:
+## Creating Availability Estimates

 1. Open the *Global Menu* (![Global Menu](../images/icon-applications-menu.png)), and navigate to *Commerce* &rarr; *Availability Estimates*.